ostap-korkuna/rivian-charging-automation/README.md

 ### Step-by-step Algorithm
 1. Check if the charger is plugged in.
 If not — disable charging and exit.
-2. If in "default mode" (charge at night): Check if it's night time (midnight <= time <= 7am) AND the EV battery state of charge is below the set limit (default 50%) — if yes, set to maximum Amperage and exit.
+2. If in "default mode" (charge at night): Check if it's night time (configurable in `config.json`) AND the EV battery state of charge is below the set limit (default 50%) — if yes, set to maximum Amperage and exit.
 3. Read production data from Enphase: Read net-consumption (import/export) 5 times, 10 seconds between readings.
 Take the median as Grid Consumption.
 4. Calculate the delta Amperage change: decrease by <Grid Consumption> / 240 rounded down to 2.
 Negative consumption —